How Malia Obama Is Gracefully Holding It Together as Harvard's Most Famous Freshman After Growing Up in the White House

 He said, "It's tough when you are an adolescent because peer opinion and other people's opinion become more important.
 But I think she'll be OK."

-"I always feel an empathy with anyone who lives at 1600 Pennsylvania Avenue,'' Luci Johnson Turpin, whose day in the White House preceded SNL, said in 1984 during a panel discussion at the National Conference on First Ladies. ''We've got to be able to empathize with each other, because we're all we've got."
+"I always feel an empathy with anyone who lives at 1600 Pennsylvania Avenue,'' Luci Johnson Turpin, whose days in the White House preceded not just social media but SNL as well, said in 1984 during a panel discussion at the National Conference on First Ladies. ''We've got to be able to empathize with each other, because we're all we've got."

 Alo Ceballos/GC Images